jnlongnecker/dungeoneers/Manual/Creatures.md

 Every `creature` has 6 `attribute scores` that are used in a variety of scenarios.
 The specific scenarios are covered in their respective sections, but we'll talk a bit about each here.

+A typical human will have at least 1 in each `attribute score`.
+A trained `creature` will have 3 in that `score`, and a master will have 5.
+The pinnacle of mortal ability reaches its capacity at 7.
+Godly power reaches 10.

 ### Power

 The `power` score represents the physical strength and force output of a `creature`.
 The `power` score is used to determine things like `push` and `pierce` success.